 Summaries: A B C D E-I J-K L-M N O P Q-R S T-V W X-Z

 Bankalachi – A small Shoshonean tribe living on upper Deer Creek, which drains into Tulare Lake in Southern California.
-With the Tubatulabal, they constitute one of the four principal coordinate branches of the Shoshonean family.
+The Tubatulabal constitute one of the four principal coordinate branches of the Shoshonean family.

-Bannock – The Bannock Indians are a Shoshonean tribe who long lived in the Great Basin in southeastern Oregon and Southern Idaho.
-Today many of the Bannock still live on the 544,000-acre Fort Hall Indian Reservation in southeastern Idaho, along with the Lemhi and Northern Shoshone Indians.
+Bannock – The Bannock are a Shoshonean tribe who once lived in the Great Basin in southeastern Oregon and southern Idaho.
+Today, many of the Bannock still live on the 544,000-acre Fort Hall Indian Reservation in southeastern Idaho, along with the Lemhi and Northern Shoshone Indians.

-Bayougoula – Their name meaning “bayou people, the Bayougoula were a Muscoogean tribe located on the west side of the Mississippi River in Iberville Parish, Louisiana.
+Bayougoula – Their name meaning “bayou people, the Bayougoula were a Muscogeean tribe located on the west side of the Mississippi River in Iberville Parish, Louisiana.
 They spoke a Choctaw dialect.
-Living in thatched-roof houses, the tribe kept flocks of turkey and farmed corn, bean, squash, melons, sunflowers, and tobacco.
-In 1700 they were said to have numbered about 200-250.
-Not long after, the Bayogoula almost exterminated the Mugulasha due to a dispute between the chiefs of the two tribes.
+Living in thatched-roof houses, the tribe kept flocks of turkey and farmed corn, beans, squash, melons, sunflowers, and tobacco.
+In 1700, they were estimated to number about 200-250.
+Not long after, the Bayogoula nearly exterminated the Mugulasha over a dispute between the two tribes’ chiefs.
 In 1706, they received the Tonica into their village but were surprised and almost all massacred by their perfidious guests.
-Smallpox destroyed most of the remainder so that by 1721 not a family was known to exist.
+Smallpox destroyed most of the remainder, so that by 1721, no family was known to exist.

 Beothuk – The Beothuk, or “Red Indians,” were the original inhabitants of Newfoundland, Canada.
-The Beothuk loved the color red, hence the name.
+The Beothuk loved the color red, which is why they were called the Beothuk.
 They covered their bodies, faces, hair, clothing, and possessions with red paint from a powdered ochre mixed with fish oil or animal grease.
 Through displacement, disease, and killings by the white man, the tribe died out in the 1800s.

-Bidai – The Bidai were a tribe of Atakapa Indians from eastern Texas.
-The tribe’s name is Caddo for “brushwood,” probably referring to the peculiar growth characteristic of the region.
+Bidai – The Bidai were an Atakapa tribe from eastern Texas.
+The tribe’s name, Caddo, means “brushwood,” probably referring to the region’s distinctive growth.

 Biloxi – A small Siouan-speaking tribe, formerly living near the city in Mississippi, that now bears their name.
-Their long lodges had walls made of mud and roofs of bark.
-After the defeat of the French in 1763, the Biloxi moved into Louisiana, some going as far west as Texas (near Biloxi Creek in Angelina County).
+Their long lodges had mud walls and bark roofs.
+After the French defeat in 1763, the Biloxi moved into Louisiana, some going as far west as Texas (near Biloxi Creek in Angelina County).

-Blackfoot – Four tribes comprise this powerful Plains Indian nation: the Blackfoot in Montana and the Siksika, Piikani, and Kainai in Canada.
-The Blackfoot was a nomadic group whose wanderings took them as far West as the Rocky Mountains and as far east as Manitoba, Canada.
-Following the buffalo herds, for which they depended for food and clothing, the Blackfoot lived in teepees.
-Most Blackfoot live in Montana and Alberta, Canada today.
+Blackfeet – Four tribes comprise this powerful Plains Indian nation: the Blackfeet in Montana and the Siksika, Piikani, and Kainai in Canada.
+The Blackfeet were a nomadic group whose wanderings took them as far West as the Rocky Mountains and as far east as Manitoba, Canada.
+Following the buffalo herds, for which they depended for food and clothing, the Blackfeet lived in teepees.
+Most Blackfeet live in Montana and Alberta, Canada today.

 Summaries: A B C D E-I J-K L-M N O P Q-R S T-V W X-Z